-Building Trust in an Oil & Gas Company as a Step to Operationalising Compliance
+Compliance: Building Trust in an Oil & Gas Company

 Earlier this week I explored LRN Corporation’s (LRN) 2016 Ethics and Compliance Program Effectiveness Report (Report).
 One of the key findings of the Report was that if there was greater employee trust, the values of ethics and compliance could be more effectively embedded within an organization or operationalized as mandated by the Department of Justice’s (DOJ’s) Evaluation of Corporate Compliance Programs (Evaluation).
 As the Report focused more on compliance program effectiveness I wanted to consider how senior management and corporate leadership can help build trust within an organization.